MySuper products are default superannuation products that employers pay your compulsory SG contributions into. But how does MySuper work?

 This is why the government in 2013 introduced MySuper, a system that allows superannuation funds to offer products that are much simpler than the main funds many members were used to dealing with.
 The essence of MySuper products is that they contain just one investment choice and a standard cover insurance arrangement rather than regular funds that offer dozens of investment and insurance choices.

-MySuper products have other advantages too: as simpler products they should have lower fees, recalling that the more complex a fund is with more choices the more expensive it usually is.
-And as simpler products they will not need the same complex Product Disclosure Statements as regular funds.
+MySuper products have other advantages too: as simpler products they should have lower fees.
+And as simpler products their Product Disclosure Statements should be simpler than those for regular funds.
 MySuper products simplify superannuation funds but they do not dumb it down.
 They will still offer financial advice which will be paid for by the fees the members already pay.

 MySuper and super choice